 - Ask a Daily Question.
 Turn your theme or main thing for the quarter into a question.
 On your daily huddles or as you interact with team members throughout the quarter, ask them the question.
 For example, if your theme is “WOW!
 Customer Experience,” you can ask your direct reports what they are doing/have done today to make a customer say “Wow!”

 - Collaborate & Make Adjustments.
 As you are doing the work on the plan, things change… unexpected circumstances or obstacles come up.
-Meet with your team every week to talk about adjustments that need to be made to achieve the plan.
+Meet with your team every week to talk about plan adjustments that need to be made to achieve the plan.
 You don’t want to get to the end of the quarter and learn that your team didn’t get the plan done.
 You want to know about and solve problems as they come up throughout the quarter to keep the plan on track.
 Using a tool like Rhythm software, you can improve communication even more by collaborating with the team in real time as you are working on priorities together.

 Photo Credit: iStock by Getty Images